-Except as disclosed in Chapter titled "Capital Structure" on page 75 of Draft Prospectus, our Company has not made any capital issue during the previous three years.
+Except as disclosed in Chapter titled "Capital Structure" on page 80, our Company has not made any capital issue during the previous three years.

-Further, except Nitant Global Private Limited and Smart Store International Private Limited, we do not have any other Group Companies or Subsidiary or Associate as on date of this Draft Prospectus.
+Further, except Nitant Global Private Limited and Smart Store International Private Limited, we do not have any other Group Companies or Subsidiary or Associate as on date of this Prospectus.